Andrea Mara

 Andrea Mara is an Irish crime novelist.
-Her bestselling novel All Her Fault was turned into a TV drama by Peacock starring Sarah Snook, Dakota Fanning and Abby Elliott.
+Her bestselling novel, All Her Fault, was turned into a TV drama by Peacock starring Sarah Snook, Dakota Fanning, and Abby Elliott.

 Biography

 Mara was born in Mallow, County Cork in Ireland but moved around and attended Dominican College Sion Hill in Blackrock, County Dublin before going to college in University College Dublin.
-Her career was in financial services for 17 years becoming a fund manager before she began writing a blog when her third child was young.
-After she was made redundant Mara got into freelance writing and from there segued into novels.
-Since then she has published 8 novels and her next books will be due through Bantam and Transworld.
+Her career was in financial services for 17 years, becoming a fund manager before she began writing a blog when her third child was young.
+After she was made redundant, Mara got into freelance writing and, from there, segued into novels.
+Since then, she has published 8 novels, and her next books will be due through Bantam and Transworld.

 Background

-Mara lives in Dún Laoghaire, Co.
-Dublin with her husband Damien and their children.
+Mara lives in Dún Laoghaire, County Dublin, with her husband Damien and their children.